3rd Quarter classes begin the week of Jan 12, 2026.

 Day(s): Thu

-TinkerTech is a lab-based class that focuses on the "E" in STEM- Engineering!
-Discover the everyday challenges we can solve through engineering in this hands-on, project focused class!
-Students will practice the three main steps of the engineering design process by asking, "What is the problem?", "What are possible solutions?", and "How can I improve on the design?"
+Exploratorium is a lab-based class that focuses on the "E" in STEM- Engineering!
+Each lesson integrates hands-on building with science, math, and technology.
+Students will learn about concepts like forces, energy, friction, and electricity while applying skills like measurement, budgeting, geometry and data collection.
+Working in teams, they’ll follow the engineering design process to brainstorm, build, and refine solutions to real-world challenges.
+Third quarter, engineers will Learn about: xxxx.
 Students will tackle simulated challenges that span a variety of engineering disciplines- civil engineering, structural engineering, and mechanical engineering.
-Projects in Standout Structures will include towers, bridges, platforms, pipelines, and design-a-water tower.
 Student engineers will work together to solve problems and brainstorm options given a variety pf project materials.
 For each project, students will be challenged to adjust their designs, make modifications, re-design to optimize their creations, and retest performance.
 Basic building, measuring, and data collection will be used to challenge all minds in engineering!
+Third quarter, students will build rockets, gliders, a wind-powered car, parachutes, a solar-powered rover, and squirt-gun powered boats as they test velocity, simple machines, buoyancy, surface tension, gravity, and air resistance.
+They will be introduced to the four forces of flight, alternative energy, Newton's 3rd law, and Bernouilis principle.
 A lab fee of $20.00 is due payable to the instructor on the first day of class.
-Topics in this Series: Standout Structures (Quarter 1); Marvelous Machines (Quarter 2); Transport & Thrust (Quarter 3); and Extreme Entertainment (Quarter 4)
+Topics in this Series: Standout Structures (Quarter 1); Marvelous Machines (Quarter 2); Propel & Power (Quarter 3); and Extreme Entertainment (Quarter 4)

 11:00 am-11:55 am